 6. Nespresso Essenza Mini Espresso Machine by De’Longhi, Lime

 Let’s talk about another Nespresso machine, shall we?
-The De’Longhi-made Essenza Mini is one of the cutest compact espresso machines by far.
+The De’Longhi-made Essenza Mini is one of the cutest compact espresso coffee makers by far.
 It’s offered in its signature lime, cherry red, or all-black.
 The water tank is snug in the back of the machine to keep the device clean and narrow from the front.
 Oh, and it’s very efficient for being a little guy, brewing you a cup in 30 seconds.
 Much faster than your local barista, right?

 - Two programmable buttons

 - 3 oz water tank

 - Free gift: Nespresso Original welcome kit with 16 different capsules

 Like the other DeLonghi above, notice the similar compact design offered by the De’Longhi Dedica Pump Espresso Machine.
 For those who want larger cups, you’ll like that this espresso maker accommodates taller cups, bringing versatility to the table.